EinBaum/ChroniclesPTR/README.md

 ## Raid Functions

+    /buff               Teleport, rezz and buff

     /die                Kill everyone in the raid

     /tp                 Teleport everyone in the raid to you

-    /rev                Teleport, rezz and buff

     /stop               Stop current raid operation

     /foreach CMD        Run command for every player in the raid

 ## Single Player Functions

+	/buffsingle         Same as /buff but affects the target only

     /skills             Max skills, enchanting, engineering, first aid, riding